scribe-public/sample-policies/readme.md

 2. Clone this repo.

+3. In order to run a policy, its rego file shold be referred by a valint config.
+Each `.yaml` represents such a config and is ready for use, but one should either replace rego path with and actual one or run `valint` from this repo's root directory.

 ## Policy Catalogue

 Each implemented policy in the table that has an example in this repo has a link to the policy description.